poached/sails-dynamodb/README.md

 ```

 #### Fields with multiple indexes
 A field can be both the primary and part of a GSI index.
-Participating in multiple GSI indexes is not currently supported.
+Participating in multiple GSI indexes is supported as of v0.12.5.

 ```
 GameTitle: {